 There are a plethora of reasons why revenue collection can be difficult, especially in rapidly growing markets.
 From personal information changes, to lack of funds and information.
 Here are the most common issues your business may encounter:

-- Personal information changes People may try to change their address or phone number as a way to avoid paying a debt they owe.
+People may try to change their address or phone number as a way to avoid paying a debt they owe.
 People will also fail to communicate change of information.
+Lack of funds

-- Lack of funds Insufficient or lack of funds to repay a debt is often an obstacle in revenue collection.
+Insufficient or lack of funds to repay a debt is often an obstacle in revenue collection.
 Try to accommodate with a smaller project or spreading invoices out.
 If this happens often, your company needs to do more customer vetting.
+Lack of information

 4 Tips for on-time revenue collection for subscription companies